Beef and Broccoli Chow Fun

 Instructions

-• Pour over the flank steak and turn to coat.
+• Pour over the steak and turn to coat.
 Let stand for 20 minutes to 2 hours.

-• Add the garlic and ginger, and stir-fry until steak is just no longer pink, about another 1 -2 minutes more.
+• Add the steak and the marinade.
+Cook until starting to brown, about 2 - 3 minutes.
+Add the garlic and ginger, and stir-fry until the steak is just no longer pink, about another 1 -2 minutes more.
+Transfer the mixture to a platter.

-• Add the broccoli and scallions and stir-fry until the broccoli is crisp-tender, about 2 minutes.
+• Return the wok to high heat.
+Add the remaining 2 tablespoons the oil to the wok.
+Add the onion and cook, without stirring, until browned on the edges, about 2 minutes.
+Add the broccoli and scallions and stir-fry until the broccoli is crisp-tender, about 2 minutes.

 • Add the rice noodles and steak mixture and stir-fry until the noodles are hot, about another 1 - 2 minutes.